-It's another beautiful evening in the town square of Hvar, Croatia.
-The harbor is quiet, the water calm and clear.
+It's another beautiful evening in Hvar, Croatia.
+The town square is glowing, the harbor is quiet, the water is calm and clear.
 The cafe tables are full, chairs facing out.
-The kids are out of school for the day, some of them hang out and play in the square where their families and extended families casually swing by to pick them up and begin their evening routine.
+The kids are out of school for the day, and some of them hang out and play in the square where their families and extended families casually swing by to pick them up and begin their evening routine.
 There are no cars in the square, only the occasional bike, or cart.
 The Cathedral of Saint Stephen with its roots back to the 1300s provides ambiance and a suitable futbol goal.

 The church bell rings as a reminder that that perfect hour has passed.